 I develop and apply novel datasets and statistical methods to empirically estimate human impacts on climate and, in turn, on our food, economic and health systems.
 Though my primary training is in environmental economics, I borrow extensively from other disciplines including machine learning, climate science and agronomy.

 My research has two primary streams.
 In the first, I study how agricultural productivity responds to changes in climate focusing on how humans alter the transfer of sunlight through the atmosphere and how this, in turn, impacts crop yields.
 I am also particularly interested in the role of historic and future water supply in determining global agricultural productivity.
-In the second, I develop and characterize satellite remote sensing algorithms for use in applied research.
+In the second, I develop and characterize satellite remote sensing algorithms for use in applied research (see more here).
 These streams converge as I develop and apply remotely sensed datasets to estimate how global environmental change affects agricultural and other socioeconomic systems.